hackforla/UI-UX/README.md

 ![Header for Forms-2](https://github.com/hackforla/UI-UX/assets/86335455/ad981b67-e6bf-4037-8638-e5b8e3182330)

-# UI/UX Community of Practice
+# Welcome to the UI/UX Community of Practice!

-Welcome to the UI/UX Community of Practice.
-We are happy you are here!
+We are happy you are here.
 Please follow the steps below to get started.

-## When we meet
+## When do we meet?
-Wednesday nights 6:00pm Pacific Time
+Every Wednesday at 6:00pm Pacific Time (except for the first week of every month, and holidays)

 ## Upcoming meetings

-### July
-- UI/UX CoP taking a break in July!
-See you in August!🙌🙌

 ### August
-- 7: All lead meeting
+- 7th: All lead meeting (no CoP meeting)
-- 14 : Office Hours
+- 14th : Office Hours
-- 21 : Content Creation discussion
+- 21st : Content Creation discussion
-- 28 : Portfolio & Resume Review
+- 28th : Portfolio & Resume Review

 ### September
-- 4 : All lead meeting
+- 4th : All lead meeting (no CoP meeting)
-- 11 : Office Hours
+- 11th : Office Hours
-- 18 : TBA
+- 18th : TBA
-- 25 : Design Thinking Workshop
+- 25th : Design Thinking Workshop